 The Australian government committed troops to the Vietnam War in 1965.
-Australia’s involvement in Vietnam was driven by a fear of communist expansion in Asia and a desire to align with the United States.
+Australia’s involvement in Vietnam was driven by a fear of communist expansion in Asia and the government’s desire to align itself with the United States.

 Australian foreign policy